Want to find out how to melt coconut oil? Well, your options are using your own hands, stovetop, microwave, and water bath.

 Understanding the Facts and Hype Behind Coconut Oil

-So, on this note, here is what you should know about how to melt coconut oil.
+Here is what you need to know about how to heat up coconut oil

 The melting point of coconut oil is 78°F.

 This means that the melting point tends to be only slightly higher than most ambient temperatures.

 As such, it shouldn’t take too much additional heat to melt the coconut oil.

 In fact, depending on the season, you may just find that coconut oil remains in a liquid state.

 From Head to Toe: The Best Coconut Oils for All Your Needs